-You are cordially invited to attend the 2020 Annual Meeting of Shareholders of XBiotech Inc., a British Colombia corporation (the "Company").
-The meeting will be held on Friday, June 26, 2020 at 10:00 a.m. local time at the Company's principal executive offices located at 5217 Winnebago Lane, Austin, TX 78744 for the following purposes:
+You are cordially invited to attend the 2021 Annual Meeting of Shareholders of XBiotech Inc., a British Colombia corporation (the "Company").
+The meeting will be held on Tuesday, June 22, 2021 at 10:00 a.m. local time at the Company's principal executive offices located at 5217 Winnebago Lane, Austin, TX 78744 for the following purposes:

-- 1. To elect the five nominees for director named herein to serve until the next annual meeting and their successors are duly elected and qualified. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2020. - 3.
-To approve amendments to the 2015 Equity Incentive Plan to increase the number of shares authorized for issuance under the plan by an aggregate of 2,500,000. - 4.
+- To elect the five nominees for director named herein to serve until the next annual meeting and their successors are duly elected and qualified. - To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers. - 4.
+To consider an advisory vote on the frequency of the advisory vote on the compensation of the Company's named executive officers. - 5.
 To conduct any other business properly brought before the meeting.